tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    Returns ``True`` if the remaining output matches exactly, ``False`` if not.

+.. function:: pcm_frame_cmp(pcmreader1, pcmreader2)

+   This function takes two :class:`PCMReader` objects and compares their PCM frame output.
+   It returns the frame number of the first mismatch as an integer which begins at frame number 0.
+   If the two streams match completely, it returns ``None``.

 .. function:: pcm_split(pcmreader, pcm_lengths)

    Takes a :class:`PCMReader` object and list of PCM sample length integers.